putyourlightson/craft-cloudflare/readme.md

 ## Support

-File an issue and I'll try to respond promptly and thoughtfully.
+File an issue and I’ll try to respond promptly and thoughtfully.
 This is a free-time project, so I appreciate your patience.

 ## Contributing